Zephyr Security Overview¶

 - Execution Protection including thread separation, stack and memory protection is currently available in the upstream Zephyr RTOS starting with version 1.9.0 (stack protection).
-Memory protection and thread separation was added in version 1.10.0 for X86.
-ARM and ARC support is targeted for version 1.11.0.
+Memory protection and thread separation was added in version 1.10.0 for X86 and in version 1.11.0 for ARM and ARC.

 These topics are discussed in more detail in the following subsections.